 This type of behavioral therapy encourages you to accept your thoughts and feelings and not feel guilty about them.
 You’ll learn to face problems head-on and discover how to embrace life’s many challenges.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) can help you recognize distortions in how you think that are creating problems, and learn to evaluate them from a more realistic perspective.
-CBT can also enhance your ability to solve difficult problems and help you gain a better understanding about the motivation and behavior of people around you.
+CBT can also enhance your ability to solve difficult problems and help you gain a better understanding of the motivation and behavior of people around you.

 Motivational Interviewing Therapy